 Occupational Therapy helps you to live your life more fully, engaging in activities that are meaningful.
 From my personal experience with pain, I believe in using a bio-psycho-social-spiritual approach to working with the wholeness of you.

-With emphasis on what is important to you, we problem solve together and may focus on activity modifications, exercises, exercises, coping skills, self-esteem and self-worth activities, guided imagery, and mindfulness and meditation.
+With emphasis on what is important to you, we problem solve together and may focus on activity modifications, exercises, coping skills, stress management, self-worth activities, guided imagery, and meditation.
 I also provide Reiki and Craniosacral Therapy.

 I have my B.S. in Psychology, and a M.S. in Occupational Therapy from Columbia University.
 I have been an occupational therapist for 20 years, with experience in inpatient and outpatient settings, hospice, and mental health.
 I have been a Reiki Master for 15 years, and certified in pain management.